User Guide

 At least one type of molecule must be present.
 This is set by the

-structure ... end structure section, for example, if
+structure ... end structure section.
+For example, if

-add to your input file something like
+you could add to your input file something like:

 structure water.pdb